AtanuPanja/NotesApp/README.md

 	  - Click on `trash-icon with cross symbol`, to *delete permanently*.
 	  - Click on `trash-icon with arrow symbol`, to *restore* the note back to home page.
 	  - Click on `Empty Bin` at the top, to *delete all trashed notes permanently*.
+      - `Empty Bin` button is now visible only when there are notes in the trash page.
+      - It is hidden when no notes are in trash.
 - **Favorite**: Click on `star-icon` associated with any note to mark it as favorite.
 Toggle favorite by clicking again.